gnustep/tools-windows-msvc/README.md

 * `The code execution cannot proceed because gnustep-base-1_28.dll was not found.
 Reinstalling the program may fix this problem.`
 Please ensure that DLLs are copied to the output folder.

+* Objective-C categories are not found at runtime Linking static libraries containing Objective-C categories into an executable or shared library will strip the categories during the linking process.
+This can be worked around by linking with the [`WHOLEARCHIVE`](https://learn.microsoft.com/en-us/cpp/build/reference/wholearchive-include-all-library-object-files) linker option (e.g. `/WHOLEARCHIVE:MyStaticLibrary.lib`), or by directly linking the object files from the library (e.g. by using "[object libraries](https://cmake.org/cmake/help/latest/command/add_library.html#object-libraries)" when using CMake).

 ## Building the Toolchain